Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-backing-up.md

 #### Using the Command Line

+1. Make sure you have correctly [setup the Scalingo command line tool]({% post_url platform/cli/2000-01-01-start %})
-1. From the command line, list the addons attached to your application:
+2. From the command line, list the addons attached to your application:
    ```bash
    scalingo --app my-app addons
    ```